CloudWithChris/cloudwithchris.com/content/blog/contributing-to-a-hugo-theme.md

 Why Hugo?
 First, let's start with "What is Hugo" as there may be some readers who have not used/do not know what Hugo is.
 Hugo is a static site generator written in GoLang (don't worry, you don't need to know GoLang to use it!).
 This means that it converts markdown pages into HTML when you build/compile/render the website.

-For local development, you can use the "Hugo Serve" command to get your local instance of the site updating in realtime as you make edits.
+For local development, you can use the "Hugo Serve" command to get your local instance of the site updating in real-time as you make edits.
 For a production deployment, you would typically compile the website into the static assets (HTML/JavaScript/CSS/Images) and push that to a platform.

 Take for example CloudWithChris.com.
 This website is built using Hugo, uses the Castanet theme (as mentioned earlier, thank you again [Matt Stratton](https://twitter.com/mattstratton)!) and is hosted on Azure Blob Storage, fronted by Azure CDN.
 As an experiment, I also have the assets pushed up to AWS S3 and GCP's Cloud Storage, and have an open item to load balance origins across all 3 endpoints (perhaps that could be another blog post).